LukeCarrier/moodle-ubiquitous/_docs/getting-started/development/README.md

     end
 ```

-Note that you're _very likely_ to need to use all of the machines, and should start only those necessary for the task at hand.
+Note that you're _very unlikely_ to need to use all of the machines, and should start only those necessary for the task at hand.

 ## The general idea